coriolinus/transacty/README.md

 > concurrent TCP streams?

 In this case, we'd want to write an asynchronous version of this code.
-This would be a pretty straightforward modification, the most complicated part of which would be to update the `StateManager` trait to deal with `Future` objects (as of this writing, async trait members are still not allowed in stable rust).
+This would be a pretty straightforward modification, the most complicated part of which would be to update the `StateManager` trait to deal with `Future` trait objects
+(as of this writing, async trait members are still not allowed in stable rust).

 In that case we'd also need some more robust definition of the actual sequencing of events; several of the event types